MakotoKurauchi/helix/Doc/buildguide_en.md

 #### Diodes

 Install diodes onto the __bottom__, whether through-hole or surface mount.
+Note: if using choc low profile switches surface mount diodes are recommended as through hole diode legs would need to be flush on the top of the board to allow the top plate to sit correctly.
+See issue [22](https://github.com/MakotoKurauchi/helix/issues/22) for details and work arounds.

 Make sure all diodes are installed in the correct orientation.
 Even when the silk label is invisible, all diodes face the same orientation.